-One of two choices is available to Chicagoans in November.
-We can either wrap ourselves in existential depression lamenting the disappearance of warmer weather until April, or we can break out snow pants and embrace fall.
-One of the things that help me embrace the cooler weather is my winter recipes folder.
-It’s full of recipes for nurturing soups, cozy pies and other comfort foods that keep our kitchen warm and our bellies content.
-My one other secret weapon is pumpkin oil.
+One of two choices is available to Chicagoans at this time of year.
+We can either wrap ourselves in existential depression until April, lamenting the disappearance of warmer weather, or we can break out snow pants and embrace the cold.

 Navy Beans, Squash, Apple Soup

-1. Heat olive oil in a large pot over medium heat.
-Add onion and salt and sauté about 5 minutes.
+1. (Adult) Heat olive oil in a large pot over medium heat.
+Add the onion and salt.
+Sauté about 5 minutes.

-3. Add squash, apples, and spices and sauté for a few minutes stirring constantly.
+3. (Child) Add squash, apples, and spices.
+(Adult) sauté for a few minutes stirring constantly.

 6. Using immersion blender puree soup until smooth.

 7. Serve hot with extra pumpkin oil and a sprinkle of chili powder for extra heat.